Paterma/E-Commerce/README.md

 Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.

-## Grading Requirements

-> **Note**: If a homework assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This homework is graded based on the following criteria:

 ### Deliverables: 10%

 * The GitHub repository containing your application code.